dmison/warcry/content/rules/attackactions.md

 ## CHECK FOR COVER

 target gets cover if:
-- target is 3 inches higher than the attacker
+- target is on a platform at least 3 inches higher than the attacker
 - an imaginary line drawn between the closest points on each fighter’s base passes through an obstacle.
   - if distance > 1 inch, dont include obstacles within 1/2 inch of attacker